junyi121212121212/youtube-downloader/README.md

 * Files stored in temp folder (auto-cleaned after \~1 hour)
 * Final file saved in browser’s chosen location or default **Downloads** folder

+### Notifications

+The app shows a "Download Complete" toast notification when your download finishes.
+This appears for all save paths (file picker save, fallback save, and new-tab fallback).

 ---